 (a) a company has failed to commence its business within one year of its incorporation; or

 (c) a company is not carrying on any business or operation for a period of two immediately preceding financial years and has not made any application within such period for obtaining the status of a dormant company under section 455.

-According to sub – section (2) of the Companies Act, 2013, the company may make such application only after extinguishing all its liabilities.
-The company make such application after passing a special resolution or consent of seventy-five per cent members in terms of paid-up share capital.
+According to subsection (2) of the Companies Act, 2013, the company may make such an application only after extinguishing all its liabilities.
+The company make such an application after passing a special resolution or consent of seventy-five per cent members in terms of paid-up share capital.

 According to sub – section (3), any company registered under section 8 cannot make such application.